 The United Nations created this day to improve relationships between countries and encourage cooperation, world peace, and an end to war and conflicts.
 The countries that observe this day declare an official 24-hour ceasefire so on this day there is no conflict, and world leaders put their differences aside as an example to all citizens.

 To mark the International Day of Peace, the Peace Bell is rung at the United Nations Headquarters in New York City.
 The bell was a gift from Japan and is made with coins donated by children from most continents, as a reminder of the human cost of war.
 The bell is inscribed with "Long live absolute world peace".

-As it is common with United Nations observances, the International Day of Peace has a different theme every year.
+As is common with United Nations observances, the International Day of Peace has a different theme every year.
 The theme for 2020 is "Shaping Peace Together", and focuses on the world coming together against the common threat that is COVID-19.

 What to do on International Day of Peace

 There are many International Day of Peace activities and events organized around the world every year.
 The UN provides a searchable map of events on their website so you can check if there are any near you.